 - FINANCE - SVCF Regional Nonprofit Emergency Fund Temporarily on Hold

 - 1/21 Update SVCF is seeking contributions to the Regional Nonprofit Emergency Fund, which has been supported by a range of individual and family donors, corporations and other foundations.
-Until further funding becomes available via contributions, our Nonprofit Emergency Fund has temporarily stopped accepting applications from nonprofits in Santa Clara and San Mateo Counties, that SVCF has pre-qualified to provide emergency-related services: food, shelter, health and mental health services to affected communities.
+Until further funding becomes available via contributions, our Nonprofit Emergency Fund has temporarily stopped accepting applications from nonprofits in Santa Clara and San Mateo counties.
 SVCF will also provide operating grants for other nonprofits that have experienced unexpected costs due to the COVID-19 pandemic as described below.Area region.
 The fund will be used to provide flexible operating support grants to nonprofit organizations serving one or more of the 10 counties (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano and Sonoma).
 Key Words: Silicon Valley Community Foundation, coronavirus, pandemic

 - FOOD - Peninsula Food Runners

 - Our recipients include soup kitchens, shelters, low-income residences, affordable housing centers, schools, senior centers, family centers, homeless programs and group homes.
 Peninsula Food Runners delivers over 70,000 healthy nutritious meals weekly to agencies on a regular or rotating basis.
 We have over 400 organizations receiving free prepared and non-prepared food in San Mateo and Santa Clara Counties.
 Also serving several Recipient Agencies in San Francisco, Oakland, Fremont, Hayward, Newark, and Union City.
 For Donor and Recipients in Alameda, Contra Costa, Marin, Sonoma, Napa, Santa Cruz and Monterey counties, contact us for our partner organizations.
 SIGN-UP - We've partnered with ChowMatch to manage our food donations.
 To receive free surplus food, please sign-up on the ChowMatch application and we will do our best to bring you free healthy meals that meet your needs.